 Often, symptoms resolve, then recur.
 They are more severe when people are exposed to the infection for the first time.

-After many years of infection, the lymph vessels widen.
+After many years of infection, the blocked lymph vessels widen.
 Most people have no symptoms.
-But in a few people, swelling gradually becomes permanent (chronic).
+But in a few people, the widened lymph vessels cause swelling that gradually becomes permanent (chronic).
 The legs are affected most often, but the arms, breasts, and genitals may be also.
 This swelling (called lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
 When lymphatic vessels are injured or obstructed, lymph fluid cannot drain and accumulates in tissues, causing swelling... read more ) develops because

 The adult worms live in the lymphatic system and reduce the flow of lymph fluid from tissues, causing the fluid to back up in lymph vessels.